Nuitka/Nuitka/README.rst

    https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx
    (the community editions work just fine).

-   The latest version is recommended but not required.
+   The latest version is recommended, but not required.
 On the other hand, there is no need to except to support pre-Windows 10 versions, and they might work for you, but support of these configurations is only available to commercial users.